upenndigitalscholarship/dsfellows/intro-to-internet/intro-to-internet-play.md

 **Agent** – *[taking learning.html]* Come on, buddy!
 I’ll show you the way back to Laurie’s computer.

-**Laurie’s computer -** You’re back!
+**Computer -** You’re back!
 Thanks!
 Hey browser, here you go.
 This html page is coming through.

 **Browser:** Got it.
 Wait!
 It says here that I need a couple of other files -- would you run and grab these css and javascript files for me